adobe/cla-bot-playground/README.md

 # cla-bot-playground
-a testing repo for the adobe cla bot
+testing merge queue again a testing repo for the adobe cla bot